Atlas Protocol (ATP) Price Hits $0.0003 on Exchanges

-Atlas Protocol (CURRENCY:ATP) traded down 0% against the dollar during the 24-hour period ending at 0:00 AM Eastern on March 5th.
-Atlas Protocol has a total market capitalization of $837,300.33 and approximately $319,614.00 worth of Atlas Protocol was traded on exchanges in the last 24 hours.
-One Atlas Protocol coin can currently be purchased for approximately $0.0003 or 0.00000001 BTC on popular cryptocurrency exchanges.
-In the last week, Atlas Protocol has traded 2.8% higher against the dollar.
+Atlas Protocol (CURRENCY:ATP) traded down 0.3% against the U.S. dollar during the 1-day period ending at 17:00 PM Eastern on March 10th.
+Atlas Protocol has a total market capitalization of $835,348.18 and $303,574.00 worth of Atlas Protocol was traded on exchanges in the last 24 hours.
+During the last seven days, Atlas Protocol has traded up 0.4% against the U.S. dollar.
+One Atlas Protocol coin can now be purchased for approximately $0.0003 or 0.00000001 BTC on exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.